-While Apple's iPads have a lot of things to recommend them to creatives (we've got the best cheap iPad deals here if you're interested), the best Android tablets offer better value, more choice and more freedom as well.
-So, read on for our picks of the best Android tablets for creatives right now.
+So, while Apple's iPads will always have a lot of things to recommend them to creatives, the best Android tablets offer better value, more choice and more freedom as well.
+This makes them well worth consideration as far as we're concerned, so read on for our picks of the best Android tablets for creatives right now!

 The Google Pixel Slate isn't technically an Android tablet in the traditional sense, as it runs Google's other operating system, Chrome OS, it can run any Android app downloaded from the Google Play Store.
 With Chrome OS often feeling like a desktop version of Android, access to all the apps, we'd argue that the Google Pixel Slate is an Android tablet for all intents and purposes, and that's why it's eligible for our best Android tablet for drawing.
 So, why have we picked it?
 Put simply, the large 12.3-inch screen makes it an ideal tablet for drawing, giving you a huge amount of surface to draw on.
 Not only that, but the 3,000 x 2,000 resolution is one of the highest you can find on a tablet.
 This will ensure your drawings look the absolute best they can.
 The only downside (apart from the price) is that a stylus isn't included.

-If you're looking for the best Android tablet for kids, then the Amazon Fire Kids Edition is the one to go for.
+If you're looking for the best Android tablet for kids, then the Amazon Fire HD 10 Kids Edition is the one to go for.
 It's small enough to be carried around by little ones, and it has a rugged body that can survive being knocked about and dropped.
-You also get a one-year subscription to Fire for Kids Unlimited, (a package worth £3.99 per month for non-Prime users).
-This gives your kids access to thousands of apps with no ads or in-app purchases, and there's decent parental controls as well.
-Best of all, you also get a no-nonsense, two-year worry-free guarantee, which means if the tablet does break, Amazon will replace it for free.
+The screen is a 10-inch version and really rather lovely, with high resolution and punchy colours for all the little one's favourite apps.
+It's easy to set controls and usage limits thanks to the nifty parental modes, and it also comes bundled with a year's subscription to Amazon Fire for Kids Unlimited, which provides loads of books, apps, games, moves and other fun stuff.